apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 * Memory accesses are largely predictable
 * There is no dynamic dispatch overhead
 * Easily extensible to more sophisticated sorting strategies
-* Distribution-based sorting techniques such as radix sort, Parallel merge sort, External sort, etc
+    * Distribution-based sorting techniques such as radix sort,
+    * Parallel merge sort
+    * External sort, etc

 You can find more information on how to leverage such representation in the “Binary String Comparison” section of the [DuckDB blog post](https://duckdb.org/2021/08/27/external-sorting.html) on the topic as well as [Graefe’s paper](https://dl.acm.org/doi/10.1145/1132960.1132964).
 However, we found it wasn’t immediately obvious how to apply this technique to variable length string or dictionary encoded data, which we will explain in the next part of this article.

-## Next up: Nested and Hierarchical Data
+## Next up: Row Format

-This post has introduced the concept and challenges of multi column sorting.
-In Part 2,  <!-- to do make this a link when published -->  we explain how efficiently encode these rows.
+This post has introduced the concept and challenges of multi column sorting, and shown why a comparable byte array representation, such as the [row format](https://docs.rs/arrow/25.0.0/arrow/row/index.html) introduced to the [Rust implementation](https://github.com/apache/arrow-rs) of [Apache Arrow](https://arrow.apache.org/),  is such a compelling primitive.

+In the next post we explain how this encoding works, but if you just want to use it, check out the [docs](https://docs.rs/arrow/latest/arrow/row/index.html) for getting started, and report any issues on our [bugtracker](https://github.com/apache/arrow-rs/issues).
+As always, the [Arrow community](https://github.com/apache/arrow-rs#arrow-rust-community) very much looks forward to seeing what you build with it!